You’re Being Duped and You Don’t Even Know It

 As a consumer, how would you feel about any of the following scenarios:

 - You bought a home and unbeknownst to you, there are cracks in the foundation and issues with settling.
 The seller was well aware of this issue but failed to disclose this on the Seller’s Disclosure form.

 - Seeking fuel efficiency and cost savings, you bought a new car with a sticker that advertised the car as a 4-cylinder car capable of 32 MPG.
 In actuality, the car is a 6-cylinder and gets 24 MPG and costs you more in fuel annually.

-- You tax preparer holds himself out to be a CPA and charges CPA-type hourly rates, but you come to find out that he doesn’t hold that designation and didn’t even study accounting or tax law.
+- Your tax preparer holds himself out to be a CPA and charges CPA-type hourly rates, but you later find out that he doesn’t hold that designation and didn’t even study accounting or tax law.

-Yet, IT leadership in companies are having similar things happen to them.
+Yet IT leadership in companies are having similar things happen to them.
 They are paying for something that is held out as one thing, but worth just a fraction of what is advertised.
-And it’s happening every day, at a scale that I don’t think most technology executives are even aware of.
+And it’s happening every day, at a scale that most technology executives aren’t even aware of.

 Enter H1B resume fraud